Maleric view of the chateau!

 2020 Haut Bailly (barrel sample) 97p

 Tasted in May 2021.
-52% Cabernet Sauvignon, 42% Merlot, 3% Cabernet Franc and 3% Petit Verdot.
+52% Cabernet Sauvignon, 42% Merlot, 3% Cabernet Franc, and 3% Petit Verdot.
 14.3% alcohol.
-It was a potent and concentrated wine with a strong backbone, cigar box, mineral with evident graphite flavor, great structure, complexity, and length.
-It's ripe tannin but firmer in 2020 than in the 2018 and 2019 vintage.
+It was a potent and concentrated wine, featuring a strong backbone with notes of cigar box, mineral, and evident graphite flavors, along with great structure, complexity, and length.
+It's ripe tannin, but they are firmer in 2020 than in the 2018 and 2019 vintages.
 Stupendous effort.

-Tasted in June 2020.
-56% Cabernet Sauvignon + 36% Merlot + 4% Cabernet Franc + 4% Petit Verdot, 13.7% alcohol.
-It is very mineral, very Cabernet Sauvignon-scented, with associations with red meat and grilled bacon.
-Gentler and more elegant than usual but keeping the richness and sophisticated touch intact.
+Tasted twice - last time in September 2025.
+Consistent notes.
+56% Cabernet Sauvignon, 36% Merlot, 4% Cabernet Franc, and 4% Petit Verdot, 13.7% alcohol.
+It is a very mineral wine, with a pronounced Cabernet Sauvignon character on the nose, showing associations with red meat and grilled bacon.
+Gentler and more elegant than usual, yet retaining the richness and sophisticated touch.
+Velvety texture.
 Excellent complexity, balance, and persistent finish.
-Refined and finesse.
 Outstanding effort.

 2018 Haut Bailly 97-98p

 Tasted three times - last time in January 2021.
 Consistent notes.
 The property was struck by mildew and hail in the growing season, and since the vineyard is organically farmed, the yield per ha did decrease significantly and landed at app.
 21 hl.
-55% Cabernet Sauvignon, 35% Merlot, 5% of Cabernet Franc and Petit Verdot.
-It was powerful and concentrated with a strong backbone, cigar box, mineral with marked graphite flavor, great structure, complexity, and length.
+55% Cabernet Sauvignon, 35% Merlot, 5% Cabernet Franc, and Petit Verdot.
+It was potent and concentrated, with a strong backbone, reminiscent of a cigar box, and mineral notes with a marked graphite flavor.
+It had great structure, complexity, and length.
 There was a sophisticated touch to it.
 Amazing stuff.

 2017 Haut Bailly (barrel sample) 96p

 Tasted three times - last time in October 2018.
 Consistent notes.
-60% Cabernet Sauvignon, 32% Merlot, 4% Cabernet Franc and 4% Petit Verdot.
-This property continues its hot streak of producing excellent vintages with complete wine, showing freshness, terrific structure, and great complexity.
+60% Cabernet Sauvignon, 32% Merlot, 4% Cabernet Franc, and 4% Petit Verdot.
+This property continues its hot streak of producing excellent vintages, with complete wines that show freshness, terrific structure, and great complexity.

 2016 Haut Bailly 97-98p

 Tasted six times - last time in March 2019.
 Consistent notes.
 53% C. Sauvignon + 40% Merlot + 4% Petit Verdot + 3% C.Franc, problem-free harvest between 26th September and 18th October.
 Distinguished, noble, and, at the same time, strong and tight.
-This wine has a certain smokiness to it, and that was combined with remarkable acidity and minerality.
+This wine has a distinct smokiness, complemented by remarkable acidity and minerality.
 It reflects the great soil of the property and old vines.
 Excellent structure and complexity.
-The nose has a great intensity of black and red fruit aromas, followed by great depth, length, and a persistent finish on the palate.
+The nose presents a great intensity of black and red fruit aromas, accompanied by remarkable depth, length, and a persistent finish on the palate.
 It is extremely impressive and a sure candidate to enter the top 15 wines of the vintage.

-Late October 2016 - technical director at Haut Bailly, Gabriel Vialard, showing samples of 2016 after alcoholic fermentation from 20+ parcels, among these 100-year-old Merlot and 100-year-old C. Sauvignon
+Late October 2016 - technical director at Haut Bailly, Gabriel Vialard, showing samples of 2016 after alcoholic fermentation from 20+ parcels, among these 100-year-old Merlot and 100-year-old Cabernet Sauvignon

 2015 Haut Bailly 96+p

 Tasted five times - last time in October 2018.
 Consistent notes.
-60% C. Sauvignon + 36% Merlot´+ 4% Petit Verdot, Long harvest between 15th September and 8th October and expected yields.
-This wine tasted more concentrated than 2016 a year ago but not this year; perhaps it isn't as distinguished and pure as 2016.
-Still, you're treated with excellent structure, complexity, minerality, black fruit's remarkable sweetness, riveting length, and finish.
+60% Cabernet Sauvignon, 36% Merlot, and 4% Petit Verdot, Long harvest between 15th September and 8th October.
+This wine tasted more concentrated than it did in 2016, a year ago, but not this year; perhaps it isn't as distinguished and pure as it was in 2016.
+Still, you're treated to excellent structure, complexity, minerality, the impressive sweetness of black fruit, riveting length, and a finish that is truly remarkable.
 An outstanding vintage for the property makes an exceptional pair with 2016!

 2014 Haut Bailly 95+p

 Tasted three times - last time in October 2017.
 Consistent notes.
-66% C. Sauvignon + 34% Merlot, harvest between 24th September and 15 October.
+66% Cabernet Sauvignon + 34% Merlot, harvest between 24th September and 15 October.
 It's a cool vintage in every sense.
 It's a very stylish wine with great complexity and structure.
-The mid-palate has no holes, and it has remarkable acidity and minerality.
+The mid-palate is smooth, constant, and exhibits remarkable acidity and minerality.
 Long, fruity aftertaste.
 I will keep it for many years to come.
 So truly classic Bordeaux wine!

 2013 Haut Bailly 91p